jonhilgart22/DSCI-6005-deep-learning/README.md

    - OpenAI Gym/Universe & DeepMind Lab
    - High Performance Computing (HPC)
    - Distributed systems
-- ALL other hardware implementations (We are only covering Mac CPU and GPUs)
+- ALL other hardware implementations (We are only covering CPU and GPUs)
     - ASIC
     - Mobile
 - Deep Learning research (We are only covering applied Deep Learning)